Zamralik/validator/README.md

 - **container**<br />
 	Type `string`.<br />
-	CSS selector matching the root element on which the CSS classes will be toggled.
+	CSS selector matching the field's ancestor element on which the CSS classes will be toggled.
 - **styles**
 	- **valid**<br />
 		Type `string`.<br />